clicky/clicky.sh/content/posts/opinions/null-is-shit.md

 # Null

 Null exists to represent that a value is not anything.
-This is very useful, but there are a few issue with its general design.
+This is theoretically useful, but there are a many critical issue with its general design.

 ### 1. I can still interact with null and I will be punished for doing so